lukeslp/cleanupx/_METHODS/final_combined.md

         return jsonify({'error': str(e)}), 500
 ```

-This document provides a complete, streamlined view of the application's core components, ready for use or extension.
-If needed, you can integrate these into a single file or maintain them across modules based on your project structure.
+This document provides a complete, efficient overview of the core Flask application components.
+It is optimized for clarity and can be directly adapted for production or further development.